Subscribe to get access

 Rice University chemists working with researchers at the Ford Motor Company are turning plastic parts from “end-of-life” vehicles into graphene via the university’s flash Joule heating process.
 The average SUV contains up to 350 kilograms (771 pounds) of plastic that could sit in a landfill for centuries but the recycling process is reported in the debut issue of a new Nature journal, Communications Engineering.

-The goal of the project led by Rice chemist James Tour and graduate student and lead author Kevin Wyss was to reuse that graphene to make enhanced polyurethane foam for new vehicles.
-Tests showed the graphene-infused foam had a 34% increase in tensile strength and a 25% increase in low-frequency noise absorption.
+The goal of the project led by Rice chemist James Tour and graduate student and lead author Kevin Wyss was to reuse that graphene.
+All to make enhanced polyurethane foam for new vehicles.
+Tests also showed the graphene-infused foam had a 34% increase in tensile strength.
+Also and a 25% increase in low-frequency noise absorption.
 That’s with only 0.1% by weight or less of graphene.

 And when that new car is old, you can flash the foam into graphene again.